MeterMonitor-io/metermonitor-io.github.io/user-guide.md

 ## Discovery

-When MeterMonitor receives its first image from a device it creates an entry in the **Discovery** tab.
+When MeterMonitor receives its first image from a device it creates an entry in the **Waiting for setup** area.
 New meters appear here automatically — you don't need to create them manually.

 ### MQTT Setup Helper